Revised

 Types of hunting leases

 Hunting lease arrangements depend on the needs of the landowner and clientele.
 Each lease arrangement has differences regarding time, effort, games species hunted and investment.
-They can generally be grouped into three categories: annual leases, seasonal leases and short-term leases.
+They can generally be grouped into three categories: annual, seasonal and short-term leases.

 Annual lease

 Hunting clubs often prefer to lease on a long-term basis.
-This allows the opportunity to conduct wildlife habitat improvement practices, help maintain roads and fences and patrol the leased property to protect against trespassing.
+This arrangement allows the opportunity to conduct wildlife habitat improvement practices, help maintain roads and fences, and patrol the leased property to protect against trespassing.
 Annual leases should include an option for renewal upon expiration.
-Once desirable clientele is established, marketing and landowner involvement become minimal when compared with the other lease arrangements.
+Once a long-term lease is established, landowner involvement becomes minimal when compared with the other lease arrangements.

 Limited-duration (seasonal) lease

 The limited-duration lease may be for a particular hunting season or for a few weeks.
 Most seasonal leases convey exclusive rights to the specified recreational activities during the term of the agreement.
 A single limited-duration lease can be managed with limited effort when properly organized by a landowner.
-Seasonal leases can realize a higher profit than an annual lease, but these arrangements may require a greater investment from the landowner in the form of more time and marketing skills.
+Seasonal leases can realize a higher profit than an annual lease, but these arrangements often require a greater investment of time and marketing skills from the landowner.
 These leases could be at different times each year for various species or be several leases occurring in the same season but at different times.

-Seasonal leases are popular with landowners who have large game populations and desire to lease hunting rights separately for these species.
+Seasonal leases are popular with landowners that have large game populations and desire to lease the hunting rights separately for these species.
 For example, some landowners will lease deer hunting rights in the fall and turkey hunting rights in the spring.
 However, these types of leases may not be as attractive as an annual or long-term lease to potential lessees who desire a more long-term arrangement or to those interested in making habitat improvements.
 In addition, care must be taken to avoid conflict between the seasonal tenants.
-The timing of certain activities overlap, such as food plot planting or controlled burns in the spring and spring turkey season.
+The timing of certain activities, such as food plot planting or controlled burns in the spring and spring turkey season, can overlap.

 Short-term lease

-Short-term leases often involve daily, weekend or weeklong hunts, which are sometimes called day leases or “package” hunts.
+Short-term leases often involve daily, weekend or weeklong hunts, which are sometimes called day leases or package hunts.
 These types of arrangements are usually more successful near populated areas where the demand for hunting opportunities is high.
-Day-hunting leases typically present more demands on landowners’ time than annual or limited duration leases.
+Day-hunting leases typically present more demand on a landowner’s time than annual or limited duration leases.
 For example, if deer stands are leased on a day-to-day basis, the landowner must retain adequate control over the movement of hunters.
-This may require bringing each hunter to and from an identified stand individually.
-Daily leases and “package” hunts are also common for hunting waterfowl, small game and doves.
+Maintaining this control may require bringing each hunter to and from an identified stand individually.
+Daily leases and package hunts are also common for hunting waterfowl, small game and doves.

-“Package” hunts may be marketed and managed intensively.
-Some packages include guided hunts conducted either by the lessor or by outfitters that the landowner has contracted to broker hunting opportunities.
+Package hunts may be marketed and managed intensively.
+Some packages include guided hunts conducted either by the lessor or outfitters the landowner has contracted to broker hunting opportunities.
 Guided hunts for one or more days increase the time requirements for a landowner.
-Some very involved hunting leases become the primary enterprise for a few landowners.
-These leases may provide for lodging, meals, guides, transportation, hunting blinds, dogs and dog handlers, guns and ammunition, game dressing and cleaning, game butchering and packaging, cold storage, additional recreational facilities, refreshments after the hunt, pictures of the hunt, communications and guaranteed harvest opportunities.
-This type of operation may require intensive management of wildlife habitat, wildlife population inventories, wildlife harvest management and extensive advertising.
+Some intricate hunting leases become the primary enterprise for a few landowners.
+These leases might provide for lodging, meals, guides, transportation, hunting blinds, dogs and dog handlers, guns and ammunition, game dressing and cleaning, game butchering and packaging, cold storage, additional recreational facilities, refreshments after the hunt, pictures of the hunt, communications, and guaranteed harvest opportunities.
+This type of operation may require intensive management of wildlife habitat, wildlife population inventories, wildlife harvest management, and extensive advertising.

-An example of a short-term lease is to work with a brokerage or outfitter (or other third party) that signs up property from landowners willing to provide access to hunters.
-The brokerage markets the property and schedules hunters (who pay the brokerage/club a fee to join) to hunt on a specified date or time.
+An example of a short-term lease is to work with a brokerage, outfitter or other third party that signs up property from landowners willing to provide access to hunters.
+The brokerage markets the property and schedules hunters (who pay the brokerage or club a fee to join) to hunt on a specified date or time.

 Other business arrangements exist in which a landowner may interact with a third party to broker hunting access to a property.
-One example is the broker pays a landowner an amount per acre (usually a lower amount than could be obtained by other lease-hunting examples) and assume all management and marketing responsibilities with respective hunters.
+One example is the broker pays a landowner a specified lease payment per acre (usually a lower amount than could be obtained by other lease-hunting examples) and assumes all management and marketing responsibilities with respective hunters.

 Establishing a lease price

-One of the most difficult decisions for many landowners is what fee to charge for a hunting lease.
-The landowner must find a price that will produce acceptable income yet remain acceptable to an adequate number of hunters (determining what the market will bear).
+One of the most difficult decisions for many landowners is what to charge for a hunting lease.
+The landowner must determine a price that will produce acceptable income and still be attractive to enough hunters.
 The price will depend on a variety of factors:

 • Size and location of the property